AkiPraveen/AkiPraveen/README.md

 * HACS408T IoT Security

-In my spare time, I'm heading up student-taught courses at the University of Maryland (the [STICs](http://stics.umd.edu) program), and finishing my b.s. in computer science, along with my degree.
+In my spare time, I'm heading up student-taught courses at the University of Maryland (the [STICs](http://stics.umd.edu) program), and finishing my b.s. in computer science.